Batev/Interpret-Models/README.md

 | hours-per-week | 45                 |
 | income         | <50k               |

+In this example we can see that only Model 4. classified the person's income right, because it was not biased by columns (that otherwise should not play role in the decision) such as: *marital-status*, *relationship*, *gender*.

 | Model 1. \| y=1 (probability=0.625, score=0.510) | Model 2. \| y=1 (probability=0.551, score=0.204) | Model 3. \| y=1 (probability=0.560, score=0.241) | Model 4. \| y=0 (probability=0.546, score=-0.183) |
 |--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|---------------------------------------------------|
 | +1.516  marital-status__ Married-civ-spouse      | +1.007  occupation__ Exec-managerial             | +0.968  occupation__ Exec-managerial             | +1.289  BIAS                                      |